CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## <span style="color:rgb(218,121,122)">Learning Approach</span>
 Premium has three main learning components:

-- **Stream-based learning**, where two days a week for 7 weeks individuals enhance their knowledge and skills in a specialized area through instructor-led activities and self-study.
+- **Specialized learning**, where two days a week for 7 weeks individuals enhance their knowledge and skills in a specialized area through instructor-led activities and self-study.

 - **Common learning**, where learners from all streams, once or twice a week over the same 7 weeks, are introduced to cross-cutting topics such as accessibility, working in the open and agile, via short webinars.

 - **Problem-based learning**, where learners explore their problems and share their learning with their team through weekly learning circles over the same 7-week period.
 This component also includes the initial in-person bootcamp in Ottawa, where learners are introduced to user-centered design and problem definition, as well as the 12-day capstone Practicum, when learners ideate, prototype, test and pitch a solution to the problem selected by their team.

+**IMPORTANT**: Please note that we will provide you with a French translation of the documentation that our instructors and facilitators will use, but that the training itself will be conducted in English.
+In addition, we will take your language preference into account when we form the teams.

 Refer to the [Calendar](https://docs.google.com/spreadsheets/d/1drNXGc4GBlAP3fsTaMfUWbK2VQGbc8bA/edit#gid=1127847901) for an overview of the schedule for each week.

-### <span style="color:#4e5b73">Stream-based learning</span>
+### <span style="color:#4e5b73">Specialized learning</span>
 **The Data Learning Stream**
 The Data stream provides a survey of the concepts and skills essential for becoming a data practitioner.
 This includes a review of the different parts of the data pipeline and relevant skills and concepts required to work with each part of this pipeline, from data collection to data presentation.
 Specific topics including data architectures, measures and metrics, data validation and data visualization.

-**The Dev Learning Stream**
+**The Dev and DevOps Learning Stream**
 The Development stream will equip learners with the knowledge and skills in the areas of front end development including version control (Git), command line (Bash,SSH), HTML/CSS, JavaScript and Python.
 Participants will learn how-to use open source tools to build a POC (Proof of Concept) and an MVP (Minimum-Viable Product).
 The course will also review the Agile development methodology, accessibility standards, and basic security concepts.

-**The DevOps Learning Stream**
-The DevOps stream includes the latest principles and practices from the DevOps community in the Government of Canada and industry experts.
 By the end of this training, learners will be able to write scripts using Python, understand the nuances of Open Source Software as it relates to Software Developers and Operators, as well as build and deploy Continuous Integration and Continuous Deployment pipelines, and more.

 **The Design Learning Stream**
 The Design stream will allow learners to better understand design as a practice.
 The course will equip learners with knowledge and skills in the areas of ethical and inclusive service design, user research, problem definition and solution prototyping, content design, usability testing and iteration, measuring for impact, partnership building, and stewardship.